Algorithm to improve (according to a certain criterion) a

 A data.frame where each row represents data related to an element.
 This can be omitted if

-is omitted.
+dis omitted.
 Present variables can be quantitative or qualitative.
 If qualitative variables are present, some distances may not be used.
-Possibility of standardising variables and transforming qualitative variables into binary variables (one-hot encoding) usingstandardQuant
+Possibility of standardising variables and transforming qualitative variables into binary variables (one-hot encoding) usingstandardQuantandbinarQual. (data.frame)- m

 Minimum size constraint.
 Must be positive or zero and small enough for the problem to be feasible.
 Default is